sujayVittal/Machine-Learning-with-TensorFlow-Study-Jam-2017/TensorRanks-TensorShapes.md

 ### Shape
-a.
 The TensorFlow documentation uses three notational conventions to describe tensor dimensionality: rank, shape, and dimension number.
-b.
 The following table shows how these relate to one another:

  --------------------------------------------------------------------------------------------
 | Rank  | Shape              | Dimension Number   | Example                                 |